redtexts/texts/souvarine_1935_stalin_critical_survey_bolshevism.md

 In reply to those who reproached him with his change of front, Lenin said of this "memorial": "What does it matter who drew it up?
 As a democratic government we cannot evade the decision of the masses, even if it is not in accordance with our views."
 He was frankly to admit a few days later: "_We shall not realise the Bolshevik programme: our agrarian policy is drawn from the peasants' memorials_."
 Three years later he explained this change of programme.

->At the time of the October Revolution [he said], we had concluded with the petty-bourgeois peasant class a political alliance which, if not formal, was at least quite serious and effective, by accepting en bloc with one modification only, the agrarian programme of the Social Revolutionaries, _that is to say by concluding a compromise to prove to the peasants that we in no way desire to impose a regime on them, but on the contrary to come to an understanding with them_.
+>At the time of the October Revolution [he said], we had concluded with the petty-bourgeois peasant class a political alliance which, if not formal, was at least quite serious and effective, by accepting en bloc with one modification only, the agrarian programme of the Social Revolutionaries, _that is to say by concluding a compromise to prove to the peasants that we in no way desire to impose a regime on them, but on the contrary to come to an understanding with them_,

 and indeed he was only recognising an accomplished fact, for the peasants were dividing the land without consulting anyone.